By Michael Selinger

 In either case, employers should seek immediate advice from the Department of Health for their particular situation.
 However, employers may face general concern from other staff about such an exposure and therefore the issue of a general closure will need to be considered.
 In the case of organisations such as schools and universities, the consideration will also extend to the safety of the students.

 If an employer decides to voluntarily close their office or site, it is important to appreciate that an employer may still have to pay employees.
 This is because an employer can only stand down an employee without pay under the Fair Work Act 2009 (Cth) if the employee cannot usefully be employed because there has been a stoppage at work for which the employer cannot be reasonably held responsible.

 Employers can ensure they are providing lawful and reasonable directions by referring to published authorities such as federal/state government medical advice, WHO announcements and smart traveller recommendations.

 Other options include:

-- Directing employees likely to have been exposed to self-isolate until test results clear them.
+- directing employees likely to have been exposed to self-isolate until test results clear them; and

-- Utilising teleconferences, Skype and cancelling face-to-face meetings or seminars.
+- using teleconferences, Skype and cancelling face-to-face meetings or seminars.